What Should an Employee Relocation Package Include?

 Preparing to relocate for your work requires a great deal of communication with your employer about your needs and concerns.
 By taking the time to review the contents of your relocation package and identify areas where you need more support, you can properly approach your employer and negotiate the terms of your package to best fit your needs.

-In this article, we review what items are typically included in a relocation package, the types of relocation packages and how you can negotiate the terms of your package with your employer.
+In this article, we review what items are typically included in an employee relocation package, the different types of relocation packages you may be offered and how you can negotiate the terms of your package with your employer.

 Why is it important to know what's in your relocation package?